MarineRoboticsGroup/SwarmRobot/README.md

 - The Dynamixels require direct configuration from the Dynamixel Wizard 2.0 application, which can be downloaded onto any platform.
 For the computer to be able to communicate with each Dynamixel, we found that registering them on Wizard was the most simple.
     - After connecting the Dynamixels to the NUC and a power source, scan for the connected motors on the Wizard.
 The XL430-W250 motors that we used were registered with 57600 baud rate and Protocol 2.0.
     - Once they were registered via scanning, it was necessary to configure them to 'wheel mode' from the automatic 'joint mode'.
 This could be done through the control panel with 'Operating Mode', changing the mode to '1' or velocity-based.
 Editing the system controls is only possible when torque mode is turned off, but it should be turned on for running tests.
     - Since the motors are mirrored, it's necessary to configure them to run in the same direction.
 This can also be done through Dynamixel Wizard 2.0, by checking 'Reverse-drive mode'.
+- Set Jetson to low power mode to run off of USB (board comes with jumper to switch to barrel-jack input, not needed for low-power mode.
+- Configure Dynamixels using Wizard 2.0 (torque on, register USB ports, set direction)
+- MaxOak auto-sleeps without enough current draw, keep RPLiDAR plugged in
+- Print Solidworks Drawings to scale using custom scale and pdf-poster generator
+- Dynamixel threaded holes are only 4mm deep, can breach inner chamber if not careful

 ## More information